Petite queens - The stream of holidays may be long over now, but that doesn’t mean I can’t give you the gift of sneak peeks.

 So we knew we had to do things a bit differently, and go against that norm.

 Using a 3D petite avatar created with a real-life petite woman’s height and body measurements, we worked with a virtual prototyper to ensure that the patterns would fit on a petite woman.
 Using this method, we were able to visually see what our styles looked like on the petite avatar, and this made sure that the length and fit were perfect for our concentrated awesome ladies (think higher armholes, shorter pant inseam, etc.).
 Not only that, the virtual prototyper consistently works with high-end brands on designer styles, so let’s just say he knows a thing or two about high quality garment construction.
+We’d like to point out that since petites come in all different shapes and sizes, this method wasn’t going to guarantee a perfect proportional fit for all petites out there, but it sure beats the conventional approach and definitely gets us a step closer to serving our petite community better.

 (Quick editor’s note: I should clarify that “patterns” here doesn’t mean your basic stripes and floral prints.
 In the fashion industry, it’s essentially a template with all the various parts of a garment that’s used to cut and assemble the initial prototype.
 It’s at this stage where length, fit, fabric, and design all come together in harmony. *And this is where we’d spin the mannequin around and say “voila!” in a very grandiose manner.)